-The THS1206 informs the connected processor via the digital output DATA_AV (data available) that a block of conversion values are ready to be read.
+The THS10064 informs the connected processor via the digital output DATA_AV (data available) that a block of conversion values are ready to be read.
 The block size to be read is always equal to the setting of the trigger level.
 The selectable trigger levels depend on the number of selected analog input channels.
-For example, when choosing one analog input, a trigger level of 1, 4, 8 and 14 can be selected.
-The following figures demonstrate the principle of reading the data.
+For example, when choosing one analog input, a trigger level of 1, 4, 8, and 14 can be selected.
+The following figures demonstrate the principle of reading the data (the READ signal is asynchronous to CONV_CLK).

-In Figure 30, a trigger level of 1 is selected.
+In Figure 32, a trigger level of 1 is selected.
 The control signal DATA_AV is set to an active low pulse.
 This means that the connected processor has the task to read 1 value from the ADC after every DATA_AV low pulse.